-Data Source: YPBAS 2010, DHSSPS Sample: 7616 pupils aged 11-16 (Form 1/Year 8 to Form 5/Year 12 were selected at random across Northern Ireland - 3546 pupils answered questions on Domestic Violence
+Data Source: YPBAS 2013, DHSSPS Sample: 7606 pupils aged 11-16 (Form 1/Year 8 to Form 5/Year 12), from schools selected randomly throughout Northern Ireland.

-- □ 11% of pupils in years 11 and 12 think boyfriends who hit girlfriends once deserve a second chance in the relationship.
-Same as in 2007. - □ 15% think that husbands who hit wives once deserve a second chance in the relationship.
-Up 1% from 2007. - □ 13% of pupils in years 11 and 12 think it is okay for a man to hit his girlfriend/wife if she has slept with someone else.
-Down 4% from 2007. - 28% of pupils in years 11 and 12 think girlfriends who hit boyfriends or wives who hit husbands once deserve a second chance in the relationship.
-Same as in 2007. - 30% of pupils in years 11 and 12 think it is okay for a woman to hit her boyfriend/husband if he has slept with someone else.
-Down 7% from 2007.
+- 11% of pupils in years 11 and 12 think boyfriends who hit girlfriends once deserve a second chance in the relationship. - □ 13% think that husbands who hit wives once deserve a second chance in the relationship. - 10% of pupils in years 11 and 12 think it is okay for a man to hit his girlfriend/wife if she has slept with someone else. - 22% of pupils in years 11 and 12 think girlfriends who hit boyfriends once deserve a second chance in the relationship. - 22% of pupils in years 11 and 12 think wives who hit husbands once deserve a second chance in the relationship. - 22% of pupils in years 11 and 12 think it is okay for a woman to hit her boyfriend/husband if he has slept with someone else.